 1. Book a boat tour to the “3 Islas” (Isla Pajaros, Yalahao, Isla Pasion)

-We recommend to book a private boat tour, so you can do the tour on your own pace.
-This way we had a lot of time on the bird island “Isla Pajaros” and could wait around to really spot the local wildlife, but then make it short on Isla Pasion and ending the trip with a dip at the Cenote Yalahao – which we had completely to ourselves.
+We recommend to book a private boat tour, so you can do the tour in your own pace.
+This way we had a lot of time on the bird island “Isla Pajaros” and could wait around until we were alone and it got quiet, so we could really spot the local wildlife.
+We then made a rather short stop on “Isla Pasion” (which is a bit touristy and the sandbank feels more like a “selfie hotspot” then anything else) and instead ended the trip with a long and relaxed dip at the “Cenote Yalahao” – which we had completely to ourselves.

 2. Rent a golf cart for a trip to the Western tip of Holbox